 - 1.1 The Authority's 2022/23 revenue budget and capital programme was approved by Council on 2 March 2022.
 Under established budget procedures, all services are required to monitor and review their approved revenue and capital budgets during the financial year.
-This is reported to Cabinet on a quarterly basis with this additional report at month 8 which is used to inform the budget setting process for the following financial year. - 1.2 As part of the budget monitoring process, the forecast year-end position for revenue and capital has been prepared by all services as follows: - a) The revenue forecast is based on a comparison of profiled budgets to the actual position as at the end of Month 8 together with known commitments, issues and planned management actions. - b) The capital programme forecast has been based on notified revisions to the approved 2022/23 position including the final 2021/22 outturn, new grant notifications and an initial rephasing of the approved capital programme including an assessment of the impact of COVID-19 and the Annual Review. - 1.3 As the year progresses the outturn projections will reflect the evolving position of management actions put in place to mitigate in-year pressures, new developments and changes in the profile of planned expenditure and of course any additional support that the Government may provide. - 1.4 As previously reported the financial reporting structure of the Council has been revised for 2022/23 and both the revenue and capital positions are presented in the revised format.
+This is reported to Cabinet on a quarterly basis with an additional report at month 8 which is used to inform the budget setting process for the following financial year. - 1.2 As part of the budget monitoring process, the forecast year-end position for revenue and capital has been prepared by all services as follows: - a) The revenue forecast is based on a comparison of profiled budgets to the actual position as at the end of Quarter 3 together with known commitments, issues and planned management actions. - b) The capital programme forecast has been based on notified revisions to the approved 2022/23 position including the final 2021/22 outturn, new grant notifications and an initial rephasing of the approved capital programme including an assessment of the impact of COVID-19 and the Annual Review. - 1.3 Whilst this report is presented close to the year end, the effectiveness of the ongoing management action and the strengthened corporate procedures will continue to be closely monitored by Management Teams right up to the end of the financial year. - 1.4 As previously reported the financial reporting structure of the Council has been revised for 2022/23 and both the revenue and capital positions are presented in the revised format.